rackerlabs/support-how-to/content/rackspace-email/cloud-office-quick-start-for-uk-customers.md

 -   Go to the Rackspace Webmail site at [https://apps.rackspace.com](https://apps.rackspace.com/).

 -   Use Outlook, Exchange, Thunderbird, or another email client of your preference.
-Use the [Rackspace Cloud Office interactive guide](https://emailhelp.rackspace.com/) to help you set up your email client.
+Use our [interactive guide](https://emailhelp.rackspace.com/) to help you set up your email client.

-If you have questions or need assistance to view your email, contact Rackspace Cloud Office support by [live chat](https://cp.rackspace.com/Default.aspx), or by phone at 0800 954 1007 or 020 8734 4029.
-You can also create a support ticket in the [Cloud Office Control Panel](https://cp.rackspace.com/Login.aspx?ReturnUrl=Default.aspx).
+If you have questions or need assistance to view your email, contact Rackspace Cloud Office support by live chat, or by phone at 0800 954 1007 or 020 8734 4029.
+You can also create a support ticket in the [MyRackspace Customer Portal](https://my.rackspace.com).

 #### Add a new domain